Guidance » Guidance News

 Classes of 2027 and Class of 2028: A college/career/military planning information slideshow was sent to families in February.
 This is in lieu of an in-person meeting.
 The narrated presentation will prepare you early for applications, scholarships, financial aid, and recommendation letters, as well as information for universities, trade schools, military enlistment, and the workforce.
 The workforce/construction trade information and links will be included as well.

-Service Hours: It's never too early to begin serving others!
-Yearly service hour requirements are Grade 7: 5 hours, Grade 8: 10 hours, Grade 9: 10 hours, Grade 10: 20 hours, Grade 11: 30 hours, and Grade 12: 40 hours.
+Service Hours: 9th-11th grade service hours are due May 4, 7th-8th service hours are due May 8.
+Yearly service hour requirements are Grade 7: 5 hours; Grades 8-9: 10 hours, Grade 10: 20 hours, Grade 11: 30 hours, and Grade 12: 40 hours.
 Hours should be logged using documentation sheets located in the hallway across from the HS office.
 It is encouraged that your child turn in service logs to their Bible teacher at the end of each 9-week grading period.
 This enables their progress toward the yearly requirement to be viewed on each report card throughout the year!
 Please refer to the MCS Parent/Student Handbook for more details.

 FAFSA 2025: Application window for the 2026-27 school year opened on October 1st.
 Visit studentaid.gov to learn more.